The online calculator shows how much tax credit (working tax credits and child tax credits) you might get in total for this tax year.

 Different rules apply to those with immigration issues.
 Contact the Tax Credit Office to check whether you qualify and work out tax credits if both these apply:

-HMRC 2017/18 online tax credits calculator estimates how much you would get every 4 weeks.
+Use the HMRC tax credits online calculator 2021/22 to estimate how much you would get every 4 weeks.

-HM Revenue Tax Credits Calculator 2017/18: Working Out Tax Credits
+HMRC Tax Credits Calculator 2021/22: How to Work Out Tax Credits